cronugs/dndMonsterStats/README.md

 - Click on Actions again -> the collapsable closes as expected.
 - The bottom left and right border radius on the Action collapsible toggle when it is opened and closed as expected.

+The application has been tested this way across all the platforms and screen sizes I have immidiate access to, including;

+- Mobile Chrome on Android and iOS
+- Mobile Safari on iOS
+- Desktop Chrome on Windows and Linux
+- Desktop Firefox on Windows and Linux

 I also had the application tested by two Dungeon Masters and three players.
 Bugs or unexpected behaviours that were reported were fixed.

 ## Deployment